martinmoene/clamp-proposal/README.md

 template<class T, class Compare>
 constexpr const T& clamp( const T& v, const T& lo, const T& hi, Compare comp );
 ```
-1 *Requires*: For the first form, type T shall be LessThanComparable (Table 18).
+1 *Requires*: The value of lo shall be no greater than hi.
+For the first form, type T shall be LessThanComparable (Table 18).

 2 *Returns*: The larger value of v and lo if v is smaller than hi, otherwise the smaller value of v and hi.